EraldyHq/kubee/resources/charts/kubernetes-monitoring/README.md

 ## About

-This [kube-x jsonnet chart](../../../docs/bin/kube-x-helm-x.md#what-is-a-jsonnet-kube-x-chart) installs monitoring for the core Kubernetes components:
+This [kube-x jsonnet chart](../../../docs/bin/kube-x-helm-x.md#what-is-a-jsonnet-kube-x-chart) installs monitoring for the core systems Kubernetes components:
 * Api Server
 * Core Dns
 * Controller Manager
 * Kubelet
 * Scheduler

 The dashboards are using metrics from: